Bin Wang obtained her Ph.D. (2004) from the Department of

 Weeks’ research group at the University of North Carolina at Chapel Hill.

 conformational changes in tRNAs and mRNAs.
-Wang is interested in RNA biochemistry and nanotechnology. |
+Dr. Wang’s areas of interest are RNA biochemistry and nanotechnology. |

 Department of Chemistry Marshall